vanixfm/vanixfm/README.md

 - 👩🏻‍💻 I'm currently learning data analysis and development.

+- 💻 In progress data analysis and development by OPET - PR.

 - 🔭 Graduated in Administration by the UFPR - PR.

 - ⚡ Fun fact: I love to study; I love traveling and collecting maps.</br>